 When you learn that someone is accusing you of sexual assault, there are probably a number of questions running through your mind – how did this happen?
 What is at stake for me?
 Do I need an attorney?

 One question that may not immediately occur to you, however, is whether you’ll be facing a civil lawsuit in addition to, or instead of criminal charges.
-Sometimes a complaining witness (the accuser) choses, for reasons elaborated below, to file a civil lawsuit against an alleged assailant.
+Sometimes a complaining witness (the accuser) chooses, for reasons elaborated below, to file a civil lawsuit against an alleged assailant.
 “Sexual assault” per se would not be the cause of action here – instead, you may be sued for civil causes of action like:

 - Intentional Infliction of Emotional Distress